LaiMo2020/InhabitU/README.md

 - As a user I want to edit a habit, so I can adapt it to new circumstances in my life

-  InhabitU enables the user in the “habits” overview with an option to edit existing habits
+  InhabitU enables the user in the “habits” overview with an option to edit existing habit

+- As a user I want to have an easy overview over my habits in different categories

+  The habits, created by the user, are color-coded according to their category

-- As a user I want to delete a habit, so I can get more time to spend on another habit or category
+- As a user I want to write daily entries about my activities in a habit and save them in a journa

- InhabitU enables the user in the “habits” overview with an option to delete existing habits
+  InhabitU enables the user to add entries to a habits journal and marks them with the current date and time

+ - As a user I want to be sure to register with the right password and prevent mistakes InhabitU asks the user when registering to type his/her password twice and warns if they are not matching